Board of Trustees

 Dr. Davila serves as a member of the California Faculty Association’s statewide Political Action and Legislation Committee.

-Alex Randolph was re-elected to a four-year term to the San Francisco City College Board of Trustees on November 8th, 2016, having pervasively been appointed by Mayor Edwin M. Lee and subsequently elected in 2015.
+Alex Randolph was re-elected to a four-year term to the San Francisco City College Board of Trustees on November 8th, 2016, having previously been appointed by Mayor Edwin M. Lee and subsequently elected in 2015.
 As a Trustee, Alex represents residents citywide and participates in the governance and policy setting of the Community College District.
 Established in 1935, City College has grown into one of the nation’s largest public colleges, currently serving over 80,000 students.
 His priorities are: championing statewide accreditation reform, student enrollment growth, improving fiscal & financial management, and increasing equity and access to student services across the College District.

 Most recently, Alex served in the Administration of President Barack Obama as a White House Appointee in the General Services Administration's (GSA) Pacific Rim Regional Administrator's Office.
 In his capacity as a Special Assistant & Senior Policy Adviser, Alex was tasked with managing the Region’s relationship with Federal, State, and local agencies, as well as private industry.
 He served as the main point of contact for the Pacific Rim Region's 78 Members of Congress and numerous elected state & local officials in Nevada, Arizona, California, & Hawaii.